Exocortex/dotnet-clara/README.md

 ```
 ## Development

-Run the tests using in Visual Studio:
+Run the tests using in Visual Studio.